XxB1a/QRMaker/README.md

 # QRMaker
 A Python program to make your own QR codes!
-Has support for both normal QR codes and QR codes with an Image in the center!
+It has support for both normal QR codes and QR codes with an Image in the center!

 # Usage
 Usage: `python qrmaker.py <MODE> <FILENAME> <"QR DATA"> <"IMAGE URL/DIR" (Mode 2 only!)> <URL/DIR (Mode 2 only!)>`